iranzo/blogpost/ztp.md

 #### ClusterImageSet

-This manifest should contain a reachable OpenShift version that will be pulled from Hive and Assisted Installer in order to deploy a Spoke cluster, and this is how looks like:
+This manifest should contain a reachable OpenShift version that will be pulled from Hive and Assisted Installer in order to deploy a Spoke cluster, and this is how it looks like:

 ```yaml
 apiVersion: hive.openshift.io/v1